toddbaert/markdown-cv/README.md

 __Enterprise Integration Consultant with Red Hat__.
 Designed solutions leveraging open-source tools and platforms such as API gateways, message brokers, and middleware, to solve the mission-critical technical challenges of enterprise clients.

 `2016-2017`
-__Application developer with Compuware__.
+__Application Developer with Compuware__.
 Used Java EE to develop and enhance a variety of mainframe performance monitoring, source code management, and CI/CD tools for enterprise and government.

 `2014-2016`
 __Application Developer with Urban Science__.
 Full-stack web and business intelligence developer responsible for data modelling, domain logic, front-end development, and CI/CD.